-As a part of the standard operating procedure here at Verna Law, P.C., we have a special form for clients and potential clients when we have a meeting over a new invention and the ability for the inventor to receive a patent on it.
+As a part of the standard operating procedure here at Verna Law, P.C., we have a special form for clients and potential clients when we have a meeting over a new invention and the ability for the inventor to receive a utility patent from the United States Patent and Trademark Office on it.
+Remember that a provisional patent application only gives you an extra year to file a utility patent application.
+A provisional application does not give any legal protection.

 The purpose behind the form is to have a deep dive, a drill-down, to peel the layers off the onion of the invention.
-Pick a cliché to describe that investigation.
+Pick a cliché to describe that investigation into a new product.
 That form is intended to help us understand our clients’ inventions and also to help discuss the novelty of the invention.
+Under the Patent Act, the invention must be new and novel.
+Under a Supreme Court ruling, software, algorithms and business methods must also have an “inventive step.”

-When we at Verna Law turn to drafting the patent, the concentration is on the claims of the patent.
+When we at Verna Law turn to drafting the patent, the concentration is on the claims of the utility patent.
 An inventor obviously wants to describe the version of the invention that was created.
+A design patent only protects the shape – or design – of the new product.
 But the inventor-patent team must also think of versions that the inventor thinks has commercial potential or might be knocked-off.
 But the inventor cannot merely describe the invention in a specific way.
 The goal must be to describe the invention specifically, but to also broaden out to describe and capture the invention broadly.

 What is Patentability?